-- Accompany the child to the main office, the teacher will either speak to the office or contact parents. - The office staff /SLT will make every effort to contact the parent/ carer, or falling that, the emergency contact. - In the case of a child not being collected an no contact being made within 30 minutes of the normal collection time, the office or class teacher will inform the DSL/DDSL and Headteacher or member of the SLT who will ring MASH.
-This will allow the Social Care Team to be aware of the possibility that they may need to plan for alternative care of the child. - Social Care will give advice and make appropriate checks.
-However school will continue to be responsible for contacting parent/carer or emergency contact and keep Social Care updated. - If there are any concerns about the welfare of the parent/carer, Social Care may ask the local Police to visit the home address; please not the Police cannot themselves provide a place of safety for a child(ren) - All members of staff will do their best to reassure the child(ren) to so their best to ensure that they are not distressed by the situation. - If all attempts at contacting the family have been unsuccessful, school will need to inform Children's Social Care so that appropriate arrangements can be made for the child(ren).
+- Notify the Head of School or a Designated Safeguarding Lead. - Every effort will then be made to contact the parent/carer, or failing that, the emergency contact. - In the case of a pupil not being collected and no contact being made WITHIN 30 MINUTES OF THE USUAL COLLECTION TIME, the school will ring Northamptonshire MASH.
+This will allow the Social Care Team to be aware of the possibility that they may need to make arrangements for the alternative care of the child. - Whilst communication is ongoing, the pupil will be cared for at our WRAP, after school facility. - Social Care will give advice and make appropriate checks.
+However school will continue to be responsible for trying to contact the parent/carer/emergency contact and to keep Social Care updated about the situation - If there are any concerns about the welfare of the parent/carer, Social Care may ask the local Police to visit the home address; please note that the Police cannot themselves provide a place of safety for a child(ren). - If attempts to contact a parent/carer are still unsuccessful, school and Social Care will jointly take responsibility for arranging for children to be transported to the Social Care team, (or other appropriate venue) who will arrange a place of safety.
+This is considered to be a last resort and parent/carers should do their best to ensure that this is not necessary.
+Social Care will notify the school of the child's placement and provide contact details as appropriate.
+It will be the intention to return the child to the parents/carers at the earliest opportunity.